LM0516/computational-physics/README.md

 # Computational Physics

-A collection of numerical methods and exercises written in **Julia**, developed as part of a Computational Physics course.
+A collection of numerical methods and exercises written in **Julia**, developed as part of the Computational Physics course at **Università di Milano Bicocca (UniMiB)**.
 Algorithms are implemented from scratch, paired with worked exercises and a companion LaTeX report.

 ## Topics